jeff4/bionotes.github.io/_other/eigen.md

 * 4/12 Calculated eigenvectors and eigenvalues for matrices A and B from Strang lecture 21.
 * 4/14 More on Strang lecture 21.
 	* Sometimes, one can add together matrices in the Av&#8407; = &#955;v&#8407; equation, mostly they cannot.
 And one can only do it when the two matrices happen to share the same eigenvectors.
+* 4/15 What square matrices have no real eigenvalues?
+Rotation Matrices, which still have eigenvalues that are complex numbers.
+	* See [this Quora answer](https://qr.ae/psPPYi): 'So the answer is: it depends on which ring you’re working in.
+If you’re working in C, then every polynomial with coefficients in C has solutions in C, so every square matrix would have eigenvalues.
+If you’re working in some other ring R, then your matrix may not have eigenvalues whenever its characteristic polynomial happens not to have any solutions in R.'
+	* See also [this answer](https://qr.ae/psPPo1) which says that all complex square matrcies have eigenvalues.
+This is the result of the spectral theorem.
+Also extending concept of eigen values to eigen pairs, even/odd dimensions, ortations.
+In 4-D space, you can have 2 independent rotations in 2 non-intersecting planes.